bedus-creation/role-permission/readme.md

-# Introduction
+## Introduction and Core Concepts

-#### Role
+### Role
 Role can be used to define a group of permission.
 If a user has a editor role, he/she can edit, delete, publish articles.
-To attach a permission to a role;
+I prefer to use role in most of the cases to allow a group of action.
 ```
 $user->addRole('admin');
 ```